eagle-io/docs/source/topics/views/chart/index.rst

 Parameter Values
 ~~~~~~~~~~~~~~~~

-Hover over a chart with the mouse cursor or Touch part of the display area of a chart to display the value of the parameters corresponding with the time displayed on the x-axis.
+Hover over a chart with the mouse cursor or touch part of the display area of a chart to display the value of the Parameters corresponding with the time on the x-axis.

-Parameter values may be shown with aggregation applied - indicated with a duration and aggregate name in brackets immediately after the parameter name.
-Aggregation is based on the date range of the chart data and the parameter configuration settings.
+Parameter values may be shown with aggregation applied - indicated with a duration and aggregate name in brackets immediately after the Parameter name.
+Aggregation is based on the date range of the chart data and the Parameter configuration settings.
 See :ref:`Parameter configuration <node-configuration-parameter>` for full details.

 .. image:: chart_values.png
 	:scale: 50 %